Amazing woman filled with the love of God. Perfect for thinking about in the month of hearts.

 Today I discovered the applique designs of Deborah Kemball, and fell in love.
 Seeing her work affected me the same way that a Van Gogh painting affected me the first time I saw it.
 There was color and texture and something undefinable that spoke to me at a gut level.
 I just couldn’t stop looking at it.
 It opened up new possibilities and made me want to create my own work.

 In the past few months I’ve taken up quilting again after years and years, and I’m really enjoying it.
 At my last quilt meeting I was strongly attracted to the applique work of another quilter in our group.
 The applique technique spoke to me as I watched her work on a needle-turn piece, and then today when I came across Deborah Kemball’s art I knew I was completely hooked!
 The design possibilities of combining cross stitch, embroidery, beading, quilting, and now applique are very exciting.

 The header picture is a wee snippet of Kemball’s work!
-Isn’t it beautiful?!
+(A previous header featured her gorgeous quilt with a red background and her amazing floral applique) It is absolutely beautiful!
 Go to her website to see for yourself: deborahkemball.com

 - Beautiful Botanicals: 45 Applique Flowers & 14 Quilt Projects

 Sold by Amazon.com LLC